rxsh96/migration-db-api/README.md

 2. Upload these files to the new DB.
 3. Beable to insert batch transactions (1 up to 1000 rows) with one request.

-To tackle this project, I've chosen the following technologies: FastAPI (Python) for backend development, and PostgreSQL as the database management system.
+To tackle this project, I've chosen the following technologies: FastAPI (Python) for backend development, React (JavaScript) for frontend design, and PostgreSQL as the database management system.
 The selection of these technologies is based on their versatility, efficiency, and ability to provide a scalable solution quickly and effectively.

 # Requirements